TIBCOSoftware/snappydata/docs/install/on_aws.md

 The scripts are available on GitHub in the [snappy-cloud-tools repository](https://github.com/SnappyDataInc/snappy-cloud-tools/tree/master/aws/ec2) and also as a [**.tar.gz**](https://github.com/SnappyDataInc/snappy-cloud-tools/releases) file.

+!!!
+Note

-<Note> Note: The EC2 script is under development.
-Feel free to try it out and provide your feedback.</Note>
+	The EC2 script is under development.
+Feel free to try it out and provide your feedback.

 #### Prerequisites